Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

-Based on this strategy, Bgolearn recommended a previously unexplored composition: Al$_{46.47}$Co$_{9.16}$-Cr$_{23.47}$Cu$_{7.22}$Fe$_{8.10}$Ni$_{5.58}$.
-The as-cast alloy synthesized from this recommendation exhibited a Vickers hardness exceeding 1000~HV, placing it well above the upper bound of the best performance reported in literates \cite{fantin2024atomic,odetola2024exploring,xiang2024review}, where the maximum hardness is below 800~HV.
-Moreover, the combination of the exceptionally high hardness and its narrow distribution suggests an intrinsically strengthened microstructure.
-Experimental settings and detailed results are provided in Appendix~\ref{Testing_settings_HEA}.
+Based on this Bayesian optimization strategy, Bgolearn identified a previously unexplored alloy composition: Al$_{46.47}$Co$_{9.16}$Cr$_{23.47}$Cu$_{7.22}$Fe$_{8.10}$Ni$_{5.58}$.
+The recommended alloy was subsequently synthesized under as-cast conditions and experimentally characterized using Vickers hardness testing.
+The measured hardness exceeded 1000~HV, significantly surpassing the highest hardness values reported in the curated literature dataset \cite{fantin2024atomic,odetola2024exploring,xiang2024review}, where the maximum reported hardness remained below 800~HV.
+Furthermore, the combination of exceptionally high hardness and a relatively narrow measurement distribution suggests the formation of an intrinsically strengthened microstructure rather than isolated local hardening effects.
+Detailed synthesis procedures, experimental conditions, and hardness measurements are provided in Supporting Materials Section~\ref{Testing_settings_HEA}.